Medole: The great plague

-From 18th to 19th century
+18th–19th century

 The battles

 Medole was the site of several episodes of warfare.
 On September 8, 1706, in the vast portion of the plain known as the Campo di Medole, a large part of the Battle of Castiglione, also known in some texts as the Battle of Medole or the Battle of Ghidizzole, took place as part of the War of the Spanish Succession and was led on the German side by the Landgrave Frederick of Hesse-Kassel and on the French side by the Count of Médavy.

 On August 5, 1796, as part of the first Napoleonic campaign in Italy, Medole was the scene of episodes forming part of the larger Battle of Castiglione, between the forces of the young general Napoleon Bonaparte and the field marshal of the Austrian Empire, Dagobert von Wurmser, the left flank of the Austrian army being settled on Mount Medolano.

 In the course of the Battle of Solferino and San Martino, the Battle of Medole was fought in the built-up area and in the eastern part of the Medolan territory, a clash between General Adolphe Niel's French IV Army Corps and Field Marshal Franz von Wimpffen's Austrian I Army, which began the fighting on June 24, 1859, while in the northern part of the territory the French II Corps of Marshal Patrice de Mac-Mahon's French Army was being measured against General Franz von Schlick's Austrian IInd Army.

 The last battle of Medole took place on July 2, 1866.
 It was actually a circumscribed clash between Italian and Austrian cavalry divisions that was given special prominence, probably to partially compensate for the defeats suffered by the Italian army.
 It was as a result of the favorable outcome of that clash that the central square took its current name, Piazza della Vittoria.

-The 20th century
+20th century

 The 20th century began under good auspices because of economic improvements due to the activities of the Cooperativa Agricola Italiana, which in 1901 established an important rural cooperative enterprise in Medole, partly clearing agrarian labor from the control of landowners and encouraging the humbler classes of the population to study.

-On February 28, 1918 the 113th Squadron arrived and remained until July 17, from March 22 the 23rd Squadron until May 25, and in early July the 120th Squadron until August 25.
+On February 28, 1918, the 113th Squadron arrived and remained until July 17, from March 22 the 23rd Squadron until May 25, and in early July, the 120th Squadron until August 25.